 Multiple data sources are used to help assure that students are meeting the stated college-wide, major, and core curriculum objectives, with established cycles for data collection, reporting, and feedback.
 Curriculum mapping-tie course student learning objectives to major level student learning objectives and major learning objectives to college-wide student learning objectives.
 The assessment plan includes authentic assessment-assignments and both direct measures of learning (e.g. instructor evaluation of student work) and indirect indicators such as student, alumni and faculty surveys.
 For specific information about the Mount Mercy Assessment Plan please see the Mount Mercy 2012-2017 Assessment Plan.
 Annual feedback at the college-wide and major level is utilized for improving student learning and the assessment protocol.
-For specific information about the student learning results please see the Fall 2013 Assessment of Student Learning Executive Summary.
+For specific information about the student learning results please see the Fall 2013 Assessment of Student Learning Executive Summary or the 2013-14 Student Experiences and Learning Outcomes at Mount Mercy University

 A wide variety of programs and services contribute to realizing Mount Mercy’s commitment to a strong and student-focused education.
 Through a rich core curriculum, service learning experiences, student development opportunities, and many other campus programs, students are encouraged to use reflective thinking capabilities, develop strategic communication skills, serve the common good and set the stage for lifelong learning.
 Assessment activities include administering nationally recognized instruments such as National Survey of Student Engagement, the Noel-Levitz Student Satisfaction Inventory (SSI) on a regular basis.
 Senior and alumni surveys are conducted annual as well as other studies of individual programs on campus.